 Seafood can be delicate and exquisite.
 And, when prepared carefully, provides a wealth of health benefits.
 A ceviche recipe (pronounced suh-vee-chey) raises the question of whether raw fish is safe to eat.
 And if so, how does it promote health?

 In any case, don’t be afraid to delve into this seafood delicacy.
-Our ceviche recipe is a reliable sea-to-table dish carefully-made for the satisfaction of all who eat it.
+Our ceviche recipe is a reliable sea-to-table dish carefully-made for the satisfaction of all who eat it whether as an occasional indulgence or for National Tortilla Chip Day (February 24).

 What is Ceviche?